top of page

 PFOA II study?

-We would like to investigate which treatment method helps patients experience less pain and other knee problems.
+The objective of the study is to investigate which treatment method helps patients experience less pain and other knee problems.

-We proceed as follows:
+We proceed as follows

 We will randomly divide patients with mild to moderate kneecap arthritis into two groups.

-People in group 2 will have a tissue sample taken from the nasal septum, from which healthy cartilage tissue will be grown in the laboratory.
+will have a tissue sample taken from the nasal septum, from which healthy cartilage tissue will be grown in the laboratory.
+The cultured tissue is then surgically inserted into the knee, where the patient's own cartilage is damaged or no longer present.

 Who can participate in the PFOA II study?